Airbus revamps A330 jet in long-haul battle with Boeing

 | FARNBOROUGH England

-FARNBOROUGH England Airbus announced a revamp of its twin-aisle A330 passenger jet on Monday, offering a cheaper alternative to the Boeing 787 Dreamliner as the two planemakers vie for up to $250 billion (146.4 billion pound) in orders from cost-conscious airlines.
+FARNBOROUGH England Airbus (AIR.PA) announced a revamp of its twin-aisle A330 passenger jet on Monday, offering a cheaper alternative to the Boeing 787 Dreamliner as the two planemakers vie for up to $250 billion in orders from cost-conscious airlines.

-The European planemaker launched the A330neo to open Britain's July 14-20 Farnborough Airshow with a deal for 25 planes from leasing company Air Lease Corp.
+The European planemaker launched the A330neo to open Britain's July 14-20 Farnborough Airshow with a deal for 25 planes from leasing company Air Lease Corp (AL.N).

-Airbus is aiming to prolong the success of its A330 planes amid a challenge from Boeing's all-new carbon-fibre 787 Dreamliner.
+Airbus is aiming to prolong the success of its A330 planes amid a challenge from Boeing's all-new carbon-fiber 787 Dreamliner.

 The A330neo is also aimed at addressing poor sales of its own new A350-800, the smallest of the next-generation A350 family and a model which looks set to be halted or suspended as a result.